What will be the biggest challenge facing the marketing industry in 2014?

 Do you expect your marketing budget to be maintained, increased or decreased throughout 2014?

-What do you think will be the most surprising thing to happen in 2014?
+What will be the most surprising thing to happen in 2014?

-What consumer trend will have the biggest impact on your sector in 2014?
+What consumer trend will have the biggest impact on your sector during 2014?